Skip to main content

 Please help us save the Elwha River Watershed from more extractive logging!

 The proposed DNR timber sale named “Alley Cat” will log approximately 100 acres near the Elwha River and Little River.
+Unit 1 has an origin date of 1886!

 Alley Cat